-The committee did not reach any decisions at its initial meeting.
+The committee reached no decisions at this meeting.
 A second meeting was scheduled and, in the interim, committee staff researched and prepared a memorandum to committee members on the confidentiality of communications between CJEO and those who request advice.
-(A copy of the memorandum is attached for the court's consideration and an abbreviated discussion of confidentiality is set forth below on pages 7-8.)
+(A copy of the memorandum is attached for the court's consideration and an abbreviated discussion of confidentiality is set forth below on pages 7-9.)